Smasher666x/azerothcore-transmog-3.3.5a/README.md

 For help read the mod-eluna documentation for AzerothCore [here](https://github.com/azerothcore/mod-eluna)

-## Know Bugs: Currently under development

-- Equipment icons are not reliable be wrong, grey or display no item (May already be fixed!)

 ## WIP

 - Spam prevention (click events)
-- Display small info text on items if you have previously obtained the transmog/display id
 - Search with display id
 - Weapon auras
 - Spells/Character effects